NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/knowledge_level_agent_type_specification.md

 ## Implementation Guidance

-1. Knowledge Providers MUST report one and only one `agent type` on each Edge they return in a TRAPI message, using an Attribute object keyed on the `agent_type` property.
-The value of this property MUST come from the biolink:AgentTypeEnum.
+1. Knowledge Providers MUST report one and only one `agent type` on each Edge they return in a TRAPI message, using an `agent_type` property.
+The value of this property MUST come from the [biolink:AgentTypeEnum](https://biolink.github.io/biolink-model/AgentTypeEnum/).

-2. Knowledge Providers MUST report one and only one `knowledge level` for each Edge returned in a TRAPI message, using an Attribute object keyed on the  `knowledge_level` property.
-The value MUST come from the biolink:KnowledgeLevelEnum.
+2. Knowledge Providers MUST report one and only one `knowledge level` for each Edge returned in a TRAPI message, using a `knowledge_level` property.
+The value MUST come from the [biolink:KnowledgeLevelEnum](https://biolink.github.io/biolink-model/KnowledgeLevelEnum/).

        "edge_id": {
            "subject": "PUBCHEM.COMPOUND:6623",